 We also passed several smaller canals and often stopped to take photos, this one was of a man on an odd- looking triangular wooden row boat.

-9:20am - We reached the An Binh-Cai Be Ferry Dock.
+9:20am - We reached the An Binh-Cai Be Ferry Dock, this dock is not listed on Google Maps, and we managed to located it after consulting the locals.
 With forty minutes to spare, we relaxed at the shop just opposite.
 Some of us just sat around having coffee, while some eased themselves onto the hammocks hanging at the side of the shops.
 All of us tried the sugar cane juice sold by this lady, whom we later found out was a former student of Huấn.
 Hah.... did not know that he's a versatile fellow, running a homestay and once a teacher too!

 This was non-descript dock with a small concrete landing platform that was not shown on our maps and could easily be missed.
 We were fortunate that Huấn had told us about it as it saved us about 15km.
 Otherwise we would have to loop down to the Phú Phụng-Tân Phong Ferry Terminal (Bến phà Phú Phụng-Tân Phong) (GPS: 10.27934, 106.06843), for a ferry crossing and then ride across Tan Phong Island (Tân Phong) (GPS: 10.30645, 106.05813).
 After that it would be onto another ferry at the Tan Phong-Hiep Duc Ferry Terminal (Bến phà Tân Phong-Hiệp Đức) (GPS: 10.31885, 106.05251) and then looping back to Cai Be.